department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 ### Money to help you move from a highly rural area

 If you need to relocate from a highly rural area so you can attend school, we may give you a one-time payment of **$500** to help with your moving expenses.
-This is called the Post 9/11 GI Bill rural grant.
+This is called the Post-9/11 GI Bill rural grant.
 You may be eligible for this grant if the below descriptions are true for you.

 **This must be true:** <br>
 You live in a county with 6 people or fewer per square mile, as determined by the most recent census.